Learn More About PUC

 “I was very impressed with Dr. Sung’s ability to organize and lead this international mission trip,” said Professor of Biology Floyd Hayes.
 “His mission trips provide a tremendous opportunity for our students to participate in health care, and I hope that many will join him each summer.”

-Joining Dr. Sung and Hayes were seven biology students from PUC, eight medical doctors specializing in medicine, ophthalmology, physical medicine and rehabilitation, one dental hygienist, five nurses, and one lab technician.
+Joining Dr. Sung and Hayes were seven biology students from PUC, eight medical doctors specializing in medicine, ophthalmology, physical medicine and rehabilitation, eight dentists, one dental hygienist, five nurses, and one lab technician.
 The team also included medical and allied health professionals in an on-site clinic.

 The clinic on site was one of two where their teams were stationed.
 The first clinic was a fully equipped diagnostic facility with an X-ray and blood chemistry analyzer, where doctors and students saw patients who needed medical and dental work.
 The second site was in a community center between the border of India and Bhutan.
 Medical and dental professionals provided attention for those who needed vital checkups, rehabilitation, medication, and reading glasses.
 In their dental clinic, they extracted and cleaned teeth and provided restorative treatment.